Characteristics of the Spanish language in AX Semantics

 In Spanish, you need to know the gender of the noun in order to form the accompanying determiners, adjectives, and numerals correctly.

 Spanish has two genders for nouns: masculine and feminine.
 There are two numbers: singular and plural.
-Additionally, it only has 1 case for nouns: nominative.
-But for personal pronouns Spanish has additionally accusative, genitive and dative.
+Additionally, it only has one case for nouns: nominative.
+But for personal pronouns Spanish has additionally the cases accusative, genitive and dative.

 grammatical name | values | examples |